Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/Latest README.md

 ### Alternate EXEs : (Launch Recommended)
 * Launch (Used by default, more compatible / stable,  still developed & supported)
+	* LCC.exe, a UCC.exe update, is also included with Launch and can be used the same way as UCC.
 * Deus Exe (More features, less compatible / stable, no longer developed or supported) (In archive, extract the setup exe to access)
 	* Note: Not compatible with XP, older version (5.3) that is included in files.
-* UE1 Launch (Relatively new, needs testing but promising.
+* UE1 Launcher (Relatively new, needs testing but promising.
 Uses borderless windows by default) (In archive extract the setup exe to access)

 ### Video Renderers;
 * Nglide (3dfx emulator)